John and Gerry's Orchids of Britain and Europe

 Serapias lingua

-S. lingua is one of the easier serapias to confidently identify but needless to say there are two other species that can create some confusion (though they are both relatively rare).
-S. olbia and S. gregaria are pretty well restricted to the French districts of Provence and Alpes maritimes, but they are both very similar in flower formation and share S. lingua's habitat preferences.
-The most important distinguishing characteristic in S. lingua is the dark boss that is visible between the two hypochile at the top (base) of
+This species is one of the easier Serapias to identify with confidence although in Southern France there are two other species that can create some confusion (though they are both relatively rare).
+Both S. gregaria and S. olbia are restricted to the French districts of Provence and Alpes Maritimes, but they are very similar in flower formation and share similar habitat preferences to S. lingua.
+The most important distinguishing characteristic in S.lingua is the dark boss visible between the two hypochile at the top of the lip.
+This feature is not illustrated particularly well in the photos but can be glimpsed in picture 5.

 .